ARTICLE 1: ORGANIZATION

 5.3 MEDICAL CERTIFICATE

 Registered participants in the 360º, Classic and Advanced races must upload a medical certificate document filled and signed by a doctor.
 This form is valid for one year before the race unless it is necessary to modify it because of disease or injury.
 It must be uploaded to the registration site, since 15th of July 2020 until 24th of January 2021.
-You can download the form in this website.
+You can download the form here.

 Registration will not be ended or validated until the runner encloses the medical certificate and the organization confirms it.
 A paid race entry without a medical certificate will not be valid.
 The certificate will validate the participant’s capacity for the race.
 The medical form of another race will not be valid: only the Transgrancanaria form or the Spain Ultra Cup form.